danveloper/grails-js-controllers/README.md

 ```

 We see a H1 rendered with "Payment Controller", just as you would expect.
 Sitemeshing, TagLibs, and Resources also work as expected.

+Using Libraries
+---
+The plugin allows you to leverage additional libraries within your JavaScript controllers.
+It is important to note that the JavaScript execution environment is different from the Grails application.
+That means that resources that are to be made accessible for your JavaScript controllers ___must___ be explicitly registered.

+Registering a script is as s

+Caveats
+---
+Some caveats to using JavaScript controllers is that the Groovy-enriched objects from the Grails context don't translate so well.
+That means that trying to leverage things like Domain class dynamic finders or other MOP methods/properties will not work.

+The best workaround (and probably best way of handling this in general) is let call a service class method that calls into MOP methods, or retrieves data with GORM.

+License
+---
+Apache, or whatever.
+I mean... feel free to hack it up and change it all you want.

+Author
+---
+Dan Woods, the man. t{ [@danveloper](http://twitter.com/danveloper) } g{ [danielpwoods@gmail.com](mailto:daniel.p.woods@gmail.com) }